mika-s/RandomPerson/RandomPersonCli/Readme.md

 false.

 #### AddCountryCodeToPhoneNumber
 Is set to true if country code should be added to the telephone numbers.

 #### RemoveHyphenFromPhoneNumber
 Is set to true if hyphens should be excluded from telephone numbers, for telephone numbers that usually include this.

 #### RemoveSpaceFromPhoneNumber
 Is set to true if space should be excluded from telephone numbers, for telephone numbers that usually include this.

 #### RemoveHyphenFromSSN
-Is set to true if hyphens should be excluded from SSNs, for SSNs that usually include this (e.g. Swedish and Danish).
+Is set to true if hyphens should be excluded from SSNs, for SSNs that usually include this (e.g.
+Swedish and Danish).

+#### RemoveSpacesFromPAN
+If this is et to true, the PANs that are generated will not include spaces.
+E.g.
+XXXX YYYY ZZZZ QQQQ becomes XXXXYYYYZZZZQQQQ.
+If this is set to false, the PANs will contain spaces.

+### In Creditcard

+#### CreditCard.CardIssuer

+`CardIssuer` decides what type of credit card PAN that will be generated.
+It's an enum of one of these values:

+- "AmericanExpress"
+- "DinersClub"
+- "Discover"
+- "MasterCard"
+- "Visa"

+It's written as a string.

+#### CreditCard.PinLength
+Length of the generated PIN code, as an integer.

 ### In BirthDate

-#### SetYearRangeManually
-Is set to true if the birthdate should be between two different years than the default values (which is between 1920 and now minus 18 years ago (or now if Under18 is true)).
-The two different years are set in `Low` and `High`.
-This setting overrides `Under18`.

-#### SetUsingAge
+#### BirthDateMode

-Is set to true if the `Low` and `High` values should be years of age instead of years in general.
+`BirthDateMode` decides how the birthdate should be calculated.
+It can be one of these:

+- "DefaultCalendarYearRange": will randomly generate a birthdate between 1920 and 2000.
+- "ManualCalendarYearRange": will randomly generate a birthdate between Low and High (see below).
+- "ManualAgeRange": will randomly generate the birthdate using Low and High as age of the person.
+- "Manual": will use the birthdate given in ManualBirthDate (see below).

 #### Low

-Smallest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
-If `SetUsingAge` is true, this value is the lowest age of the randomly generated person.
-E.g. `Low = 1900` means the random person can only be born after 1900, when `SetUsingAge = true`.
+`Low` is the lowest year that is used when generating a random birthdate and BirthDateMode is DefaultCalendarYearRange.
+If BirthDateMode, then it's the lowest age of the generated person.

 #### High

-Largest year that the random person can be born in, if `SetYearRangeManually` is set to true and `SetUsingAge` is set to false.
-If `SetUsingAge` is true, this value is the largest age of the randomly generated person.
-E.g. `High = 2000` means the random person can only be born before 1900, when `SetUsingAge = true`.
+`High` is the highest year that is used when generating a random birthdate and BirthDateMode is DefaultCalendarYearRange.
+If BirthDateMode, then it's the highest age of the generated person.

+#### ManualBirthDate

+`ManualBirthDate` is the birthdate of the generated person if BirthDateMode is Manual.
+The format is "yyyy-MM-dd".

+#### "RandomnessOptions.ManualSeed": bool

+`ManualSeed`: is set to true if the random function should use a manual seed.
+The manual seed is set in the `Seed` field.
+When using a manual seed, the generated values will be deterministic per seed.
+I.e. RandomPerson will always generate the same values every time it's called.

 ### In Randomness: